-After pouring time and energy into developing a website, you’re likely keen to see it go live — but don’t rush to hit “publish” without taking the time to review everything.
+After pouring time and energy into developing a website, you’re likely keen to see it go live — but complete a final review first.

 You owe it to yourself to check (and double-check) your site to prevent complicated fixes down the road.

 Don’t know where to start?
-We’ve compiled a six-part website launch checklist to help developers like you ensure they have all the essentials of a stunning website ready for publishing.
+We’ve compiled a six-part website launch checklist to help developers like you cover the key details of a stunning website ready for publishing.

 It's all too easy to miss (or break) something during design iterations and feedback sessions with clients.
 Here's a design checklist to ensure everything's in order before launching:

-• Colors: Is there a consistent, harmonious color palette?
+- Colors: Is there a consistent, harmonious color palette?
 Do you have clearly defined brand colors?
-Did you use global swatches?

 Image optimization